-As at June 30, 2023, the Company had a working capital deficit of \$195,140 (current assets less current liabilities) and has incurred net losses since inception of \$22,062,561.
-For the six months ended June 30, 2023, the Company used cash flows in operations of \$519,564 (2022 - \$2,179,510).
+As at September 30, 2023, the Company had a working capital deficit of \$681,558 (current assets less current liabilities) and has incurred net losses since inception of \$22,856,456.
+For the nine months ended September 30, 2023, the Company used cash flows in operations of \$941,644 (2022 - \$3,040,183).
+As at September 30, 2023, the Company had issued a Promissory Note to Karus for repayment of the loan of US\$225,000 (Note 7).

-The Company's ability to continue to carry out its planned exploration and development activities for at least the next twelve months is uncertain and dependent upon the continued financial support of its shareholders and on securing additional financing.
-During July, the Company collected \$62,267 owing from Karus (Note 7).
+The Company's ability to continue to carry out its planned exploration and development activities for at least the next twelve months and the repayment of the loan to Karus (Note 7) is dependent upon the continued financial support of its shareholders and on securing additional financing.
 Subject to the approval from disinterested shareholders of the Company, KORE plans to settle accounts payable of \$140,000 for services through issuance of common shares (Note 7).
 Although the Company continues to work on such solutions and towards financing its operations, there is no assurance that any such initiatives will be sufficient and, as a result, this material uncertainty may give rise to significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 These condensed interim consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.